lunarcea/privacy-policy-analyzer/README.md

 │   ├── gplay_dev.js                # Retrieves developer information
 │   ├── gplay_permissions.js        # Retrieves app permissions
 │   └── gplay_reviews.js            # Retrieves app reviews
+├── sample_data/
+│   └── sample_app_ids.csv          # Sample CSV with app IDs
 ├── package.json                    # Node.js package configuration
 └── README.md                       # This file
 Usage
 Retrieving App Reviews

-Create a CSV file with a list of app IDs you want to scrape (one per line) Run the review scraper: python python/get_google_reviews.py
+Create a CSV file with a list of app IDs you want to scrape (one per line) Run the review scraper:

+Copypython python/get_google_reviews.py
 The script will create a directory named 0_reviews and save CSV files containing the reviews for each app.
 Retrieving App Information
-The gplay.py script provides functionality to get basic app information: python/gplay.py
+The gplay.py script provides functionality to get basic app information:
+Copypython python/gplay.py
 SimilarWeb API Integration
 For extended app analytics, the main.py script provides integration with SimilarWeb API.
-You'll need to provide your own API key in the script. python/main.py
+You'll need to provide your own API key in the script.
+Copypython python/main.py
 Configuration

--Update the API key in main.py if you're using SimilarWeb API -Modify the input CSV file path in the respective script to point to your list of app IDs
+Update the API key in main.py if you're using SimilarWeb API Modify the input CSV file path in the respective script to point to your list of app IDs

+Example Data Format
+Your app IDs CSV should be formatted like this: csvCopyapp_id,category com.whatsapp,Social com.instagram.android,Social com.google.android.youtube,Entertainment
 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.
 License